11/Interview-Prep-Notes/linked_list.md

 ```

 Another thing to note is how we increment our pointers forward through the list.
 In order to properly increment everything forward,
 you must increment starting with `tail`, and ending with `front`.
-Here is the logic
+Here is the logic:
 ```python
 while cur is not None: